Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/provider-services/code-snippet-provider.md

 - They let other code know that code snippets are supported for the language.
 - They make the available code snippets accessible.
 - They allow for selection sessions to be opened.
-- They watch for <kbd>Tab</kbd> to be pressed after a code snippet shortcut, and open a template session in response.
+- They watch for <kbd>Tab</kbd> to be pressed after a code snippet shortcut and open a template session in response.
 - They allow for the various template session adornments to be displayed.

 A [CodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.Implementation.CodeSnippetProvider) class instance can be used directly as the service.